-Management of a Trauma Informed Milieu: This seminar will focus on the importance of milieu management in creating an effective and safe treatment setting which is trauma informed.
+Management of a Trauma Informed Milieu: This four hour/two week seminar will focus on the importance of milieu management in creating an effective and safe treatment setting which is trauma informed.
 Strategies, policies, and procedures that meet the criteria supported by the National Center for Trauma-Informed Care (NCTIC) will be presented.